 Graduate Catalog

 Until the early 1960s, the University of Wisconsin-Whitewater had only offered undergraduate degrees.
 In response to societal needs for greater specialization and increased education in the professional work force, graduate programs were initiated at UW-Whitewater in the early 1960s.
-Since then, UW-Whitewater has granted over 17,000 master’s degrees.
-It is presently the third largest graduate school in the UW System with 1,695 students enrolled during the fall of 2021.
+It is presently the third largest graduate school in the Universities of Wisconsin System with more than 1700 students enrolled during the fall of 2022.

 Graduate certificate programs are available in business, communication, education, human services professions, and STEM fields.

-Graduate degree programs at UW-Whitewater are fully accredited by the Higher Learning Commission, the Association of Advance Collegiate Schools of Business, the American Speech-Language-Hearing Association, the Council for the Accreditation of Counseling and Related Educational Programs, the Council on Social Work Education, the National Association of School Psychologists, and the Wisconsin Department of Public Instruction.
+Graduate degree programs at UW-Whitewater are fully accredited by the Higher Learning Commission (HLC), the AACSB, the American Speech-Language-Hearing Association, the Council for the Accreditation of Counseling and Related Educational Programs (CACREP), the Council on Social Work Education (CSWE), the National Association of School Psychologists (NASP), and the Wisconsin Department of Public Instruction (DPI).

 Information on specific degree programs is found in the Degree Programs section of this catalog.
-For further information on admission to graduate studies contact the School of Graduate Studies in Roseman Building 2013, call 262-472-1006, or visit https://www.uww.edu/gradstudies/
+For further information on admission to graduate studies contact the School of Graduate Studies in Roseman Building 2013, call 262-472-1006, or visit the School of Graduate Studies website.

 Mission Statement